centreon/centreon-documentation/versioned_docs/version-22.04/installation/web-and-post-installation.md

 ### Step 5: Admin information

 Define the information needed for the default admin account creation.
 This is the account you will use to log in to Centreon for the first time.
+The password must comply with the default password security policy: 12 characters minimum, lower and upper case letters, numbers and special characters.
+You can change this policy later.

 ![image](../assets/installation/aadmininfo.png)